-Mercury Marine recently released an innovative 40-115hp tiller, which enhances the experience of tiller control on boats powered by Mercury 40hp through 115hp four-stroke outboard engines.
+Mercury Marine recently released an innovative 40-115hp boat motor tiller, which enhances the experience of tiller control on boats powered by Mercury 40hp through 115hp four-stroke outboard engines.

 Boaters are looking for advanced features to personalize tiller control setup to meet their needs.
 And in response, Mercury developed a more ergonomic, comfortable, responsive and adaptive tiller to improve boating experiences.
 The new 40-115hp tiller is much more than a comfortable handle – it is a state of the art control system for the outboard engine.